boetiusj/hugo/content/blog/lead-paint-certification.md

 ## THE RRP Rule

 For homes built before 1978, lead paint may be a factor in how painting work is done.
 To see that both homeowners and contractors are protected, EPA-accredited training and certification is required of all contractors working on older homes.
-2011 so they comply with lead-safe safe work practices.

 The RRP rule (Renovation, Repair and Painting) has been in place since 2011, regular refresher courses are required to maintain certification.